Data Science Applications

 - Assess the impact of complex business environments on all stages of a data science project.

-- Perform data analytics using a variety of tools and techniques such as neural networks, unsupervised learning, natural language processing and optimisation to successfully solve business problems.
+- Perform data science using a variety of tools and techniques such as neural networks, unsupervised learning, natural language processing and optimisation to successfully solve business problems.

 - Lead the successful implementation of data-driven change in organisations.